 Your direct reports will receive an email from GIStraining@esri.com with a link to enroll in the plan.
 After clicking the link, they will need to login with their Esri account and accept the terms (acknowledging that you will be able to see the name and email address associated with their Esri account and their plan progress).

 - Find the plan on your My Learning Plans page and click the View Assignments tab below the title.

 The Status column shows whether a person has enrolled.
 "Not Accepted" means the person has not clicked the link in the invitation email.
 You can resend the email if needed.
 When enrollees start working through the learning plan, you will see their progress through each resource and the date each resource is completed.

 Now you know how easy it is to customize learning plans for your own unique needs, share them with others who may benefit, and assign them to grow geospatial skills and knowledge at your organization or your school.
-We hope you take advantage of these new capabilities to support professional development and generate more data-driven insights.
+We hope you take advantage of these capabilities to support professional development and generate more data-driven insights for your organization.

 Related post: Changes Coming to the Training Site